 The Water-tube boiler is the boiler in which Water is inside the tube and fire (hot flue gases) is surrounded by them.

-Differences between Fire Tube and Water Tube Boiler with PDF
+Differences between Fire Tube and Water Tube Boiler:

 I have listed 17 points on the difference between Fire Tube and Water Tube boiler which is the following: